 Client Agreement for Investments & Insurances

-This agreement is issued on behalf of MLP Wealth Management Ltd of 17 Station Road, Belmont, Sutton, Surrey, SM2 6BX who can be contacted on 020 8296 1799.
+This agreement is issued on behalf of MLP Wealth Management Ltd of 36 High Street, Banstead, Surrey, SM7 2LS who can be contacted on 020 8296 1799.
 Registered Office: Copthorne Business Suite, Copthorne Hotel London Gatwick, Copthorne Way, West Sussex, England, RH10 3PG

 The purpose of this agreement is to set out the basis on which we will act for you and to clarify our respective responsibilities.
 It sets out the detailed terms of a legal contract between us.
 Please do not hesitate to contact us if anything is unclear, or you would like further explanation of any of the terms used.